 Ethology is the study of animal behavior in its natural environment.
 This is one of the most important and fundamental courses in your curriculum.
 Without a reliable knowledge about animal behavior, we can’t expect to create a gratifying relationship with our pets or the animals we train.
-Some of the content is at an advanced level and requires increased dedication from your part.
-The course’s final test focuses on the most important points—so don’t worry if a few questions seem to be harder to understand.
+Some of this course’s content is at an advanced level and requires increased dedication on your part.
+The course’s final test focuses on the most important points—so don’t worry if a few questions seem harder to understand.
 You will appreciate them better once you continue your studies.
 You should, preferably, have taken Evolution before you enroll in ethology.

 Intermediate to advanced.

 “Ethology—the study of animal behavior in the natural environment”